Peggy Polias : Associate Artist

 - Browse events featuring music by Peggy Polias

-During her studies Polias learned to play in a Javanese Gamelan, and continues to enjoy the form as a member of the Langen Suka Sydney Gamelan Association.
+During her studies Polias learned to play in a Javanese gamelan, and for a number of years continued to enjoy the form as a member of the Langen Suka Sydney Gamelan Association.
 This has been an important experience for Polias, and has had a significant influence on her own music.
-As well as being a playing member of Langen Suka, Polias has become archivist for the group, and is gradually compiling their concert history.
+Other interests and influences include: fractals, feminism, handicrafts, Rebetika, minimalism and repetitive processes, and rock and pop music.

 Influenced by